 1,000 new 'streetparks' for London

 Let’s turn grey space green!
-We want each London borough to transform a minimum of 30 of its streets into parks and play spaces.
+We want each London borough to transform a minimum of 30 of its streets, or parts of streets, into parks and play spaces.
 That’s around 1,000 much-needed new parks for London.

 We believe everybody deserves beautiful, tree-filled and grassy places in which to play, meet the neighbours and just watch the world go by.
 Creating ‘streetparks’ is a realistic way to achieve this and they are slowly becoming a reality.
 We’re already working with local groups in Hackney, Lambeth, Southwark and Islington to support their efforts to turn a local street into a park.

 Not all our streets are needed for parking or as through-routes for cars.
 Streetparks turn ‘grey space’, dedicated to roads and car parking, into greenspace, community open space and play space.